Table of Contents

 - Random network issue

-- The YouTube site has made slight changes, making it impossible for the software Yodeck uses internally to download some videos.
+- The YouTube site has made slight changes, making it impossible for Yodeck’s internal software to download some videos.

 - Blocking of YouTube site in the Internet connection the Player uses to access the Internet.